ligato/docs/docs/tutorials/08_grpc-tutorial.md

 **4. Start the App** with `./client` so our client agent is built into a binary file and initiated.

-The client is designed to communicate with the vpp-agent acting as a server.
-Start the vpp-agent with the `-grpc-config` flag and set the endpoint and the network in the GRPC config file to the same values (hard-coded) used in our GRPC client application.
+The client is designed to communicate with the VPP agent acting as a server.
+Start the VPP agent with the `-grpc-config` flag and set the endpoint and the network in the GRPC config file to the same values (hard-coded) used in our GRPC client application.
 This is so they can communicate with each other.

 ### Plugin usage